matthieugomez/regife/README.md

 ## FAQ
 #### Why should I use regife instead of reg/areg/reghdfe ?
 Time fixed effects assume aggregate shocks impact each individual in the same way.
 In contrast, interactive fixed effects allow individuals to have different exposure to aggregate shocks.
-In contrast,

 Another intuition is to consider the model
 ```
 Y = X'b + g(i, t) + e
 ```
 Fixed effect correspond to a first order taylor approximation of `g`.
-Interactive fixed effects correspond to a second order expansion of `g`
+Interactive fixed effects correspond to a second order expansion of `g`.

 #### Can't I just replace X by the residuals of X on a factor model?